TheImagingSource/tiscamera/doc/pages/gstreamer.rst

    * - Plug-in set name
      - Description
    * - Good
-     - This package contains the GStreamer plug-ins from the "good" set, a set of high quality plug-ins under the LGPL license.
+     - This package contains the GStreamer plugins from the "good" set: a collection of high-quality plugins under the LGPL license.
    * - Bad
-     - GStreamer Bad Plug-ins comprises a set of plug-ins not up-to-par compared to the rest.
-They might closely approach good-quality plug-ins, but they lack something: perhaps a good code review, some documentation, a set of tests, a real live maintainer, or some actual wide use.
+     - GStreamer "bad" plugins are a set of plug-ins not up-to-par compared to the rest.
+Their quality might closely approach "good"-quality plugins, but they lack something: a good code review, some documentation, a set of tests, a real-live maintainer, or actual wide use.
    * - Ugly
-     - This package contains plug-ins from the "ugly" set, a set of good-quality plug-ins that might pose distribution problems.
+     - This package contains plugins from the "ugly" set: a collection of good-quality plugins that might pose distribution problems.

-The advantage of using gstreamer lies in the pre-existing language bindings and the amount of plugins available.
+The advantage of using GStreamer lies in the pre-existing language bindings and the number of plugins available.
-Through these users are offered a great amount of flexibility.
+These provide users a great amount of flexibility.
-With gstreamer it is easy to save a video to a file or to rescale it.
+With GStreamer, it is easy to save a video to a file or to rescale it.
-Whereas without gstreamer a large amount of time and effort has to be invested in video acquisition and processing now a simple pipeline suffices, thus freeing developer resources for more important tasks.
+Whereas without GStreamer a large amount of time and effort has to be invested in video acquisition and processing now a simple pipeline suffices, thus freeing developer resources for more important tasks.

-For more information, please refer to :ref:`the gstreamer documentation<reading_gstreamer>`.
+For more information, please refer to :ref:`the GStreamer documentation<reading_gstreamer>`.

 All information concerning a plugin can be queried by executing 'gst-inspect-1.0 elementname'

-We offer the following gstreamer elements:
+We offer the following GStreamer elements:

 .. toctree::

    tcam-gstreamer.rst

-Additionaly the following elements might prove useful:
+The following elements might also prove useful:

 .. toctree::